-Like the H-1B visa, the E-3 visa is a temporary work visa available to certain individuals with specialized knowledge and skills.
-The E-3 visa, however, is only available to citizens of Australia.
-It allows qualified Australian workers (and their spouse and children) to live in the United State for up to two years.
-This visa may be extended for additional two-year periods.
-Although there is not a legal cap on the number of extension available, the E-3 visa holder must maintain non-immigrant intent, meaning she or he must intend to leave the US after a temporary stay in the United States.
+Like the H-1B visa, the E-3 visa is a temporary work visa only available to Australian nationals with specialized knowledge and skills.
+It allows qualified Australian workers (and their spouse and children) to live in the United States for an initial period of two years and can be extended in two year increments.

 Requirements for the E-3 Visa